Rhialto/PET_MEGA65/README.md

 #### Userport controls RAM

 Let the user port bits 0, 1, and 2 control `/RAM SEL A`, `/RAM SEL 9` and `/RAM ON` (see the Supplement section 2.4: JU3, JU4, JU5).
 This overrides the other 2 options.

+Since the memory mapping sometimes depends on bit 6 of the $FFF0 Control Register, it is recommended to enable the 8096 memory expansion as well when you use this option.

 This offers yet another way to replace the ROMs by RAM and run with dynamically modified ROMs.

-Note: there may be a bug somewhere that manifests when you press the RESET button while the 8296 memory is under user port control.
-The keyboard becomes unresponsive very soon after the RESET.
-Sometimes not even a "long reset" gets out of this state.
-The QNice PC is stuck at $1EFE (in code to transfer data to a QNice device), but I have not been able to debug this yet.
+Just copy addresses $B000-$FFFF (skipping $FFF0 and $E800-$E8FF) to themselves, which copies the ROMs into RAM.
+Set $FFF0 to $40 (I/O peek though).
+Then enable this option, write some values to the user port, and finally set the 3 user port bits to output.

 ### PET ROM: \<Load>